SebastianBentley/3SemWeek39/README.md

 ## Thursday - Fully completed
 * **error-demo** folder contains small demo, following Lars tutorial on error handling

+## Friday - Fully completed
+* **exam-prep-optional** folder contains project for optional exam-prep assignment.

 ## How far did I come?
 * All mandatory exercises are fully completed.
+* One optional assignment was completed, however, not sure if everything is correct.

 ### Editor used - Netbeans 12.0